grburgess/gbm_drm_gen/docs/md/drm_gen_doc.md

 * The channel to PHA reconstructed energy from the CSPEC files.

-For the first, one can get the current spacecraft from the
+For the first, one can get the current spacecraft from the either the triggers trigdat file, or for non-trggered data, one can obtain the position history file.
+These are available at the [NASA database](https://heasarc.gsfc.nasa.gov/FTP/fermi/data/gbm/).
+If using a position history file.
+You need to specify ```T0=<Fermi MET>``` in the constructor so that the time coordinate will be relative to this MET.

+Internally, the class uses [gbmgeometry](https://gbmgeometry.readthedocs.io/en/latest/) to convert RA,Dec to the approriate spacecraft coordinates.
+However, one can also create DRMs in spacecraft coordinates directly.

 <!-- #endregion -->